MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-create-web-dashboard-state.md

 With Operations Manager 2019 UR3 and later, you can sort the results columns in the State widget, also group the columns.
 For more information, see [Support for Sort by option](manage-create-web-dashboard-alerts.md#support-for-sort-by-option).

+::: moniker-end

+:::moniker range="sc-om-2022"

+## View options in State widget

+State widget supports sort by option.

+You can sort the results columns in the State widget, also group the columns.
+For more information, see [Support for Sort by option](manage-create-web-dashboard-alerts.md#support-for-sort-by-option).

+::: moniker-end

 ## Next steps